La Cité du Vin gives you an immersive, multi-sensory tour of the wine world

 The Permanent Tour

 NB!
-You are advised to arrive at least 2-3 hours before closing time in order to get the maximum out of the visit.
+Try to be there at least 2-3 hours before closing time in order to get the maximum out of the visit.

 La Cité du Vin’s innovative and original architecture gives it a unique identity.
-Designed by the architects of the agency XTU, Anouk Legendre and Nicolas, its form is reminiscent of a gnarled vine, or perhaps the movement or swirl of the wine in a glass or the flow of the Garonne.
+Designed by the architects of the agency XTU, Anouk Legendre and Nicolas, its form is reminiscent of a gnarled vine, or perhaps the movement or swirl of the wine in a glass, or the flow of the Garonne river.

 The architecture aims to evoke the soul of the wine and the liquid element.
 This creates a link with the river, the port and the industrial space that surrounds it, and it gives the impression of a perpetual movement thanks to its round shapes and surface reflections.

 Its 13,350 m² spread over 10 levels are based on foundations consisting of 300 piles, 50 to 120 cm in diameter planted in the ground, seeking an anchorage in hard rock 30 meters down.
 The frame of the lower part of the building is composed of 574 arches made from Nordic spruce and French Douglas fir.

 This emblematic building attracts attention not only by its curves but also by its skin with its iridescent effects.
 2500 silkscreened aluminum panels and 900 perforated glass panels cover the building, which rises to 55 meters in height.

 La Cité du Vin is a curiosity to discover both for its cultural content but also for the gastronomic experience and the beauties it offers, from the outside as well as on the inside.
 In addition to the temporary exhibitions, the Cité has a panoramic restaurant on the 7th floor, with a wine list of more than 500 labels, and a wine bar with more than 50 wine references by the glass.
 The building houses a cellar representing 88 countries through more than 10,000 bottles.